aws-samples/automated-devops-ai-toolkit/README.md

 ## Introduction

-The DevOps AI Assistant is a comprehensive tool that automates various aspects of DevOps processes, from generating Dockerfiles to creating infrastructure as code for both ECS and EKS using Terraform and CloudFormation.
+The DevOps AI Assistant is a comprehensive tool that automates various aspects of DevOps processes, from generating Dockerfiles (using Finch) to creating infrastructure as code for both ECS and EKS using Terraform and CloudFormation.

 This AI-powered assistant streamlines development and deployment workflows by leveraging advanced code generation techniques.
 It supports multiple container orchestration platforms and aims to minimize manual coding, reduce errors, and enhance the overall efficiency of DevOps practices.